-Because the withdrawal symptoms of alcohol and phenobarbital can be so vicious, it’s highly recommended to undergo medically-supervised detox at an inpatient treatment center or rehab facility.
-During this form of treatment of alcohol withdrawal and phenobarbital withdrawal, you will receive around-the-clock supervision and care from healthcare providers as well as administration of medications, such as chlordiazepoxide, lorazepam, and diazepam, to help mitigate the most severe symptoms of withdrawal.
+A detox provides around-the-clock supervision and care from healthcare providers as well as administration of medications, such as chlordiazepoxide, lorazepam, and diazepam, to help mitigate the most severe symptoms of withdrawal.
 This is a critically important step to ensure the discomfort from withdrawal does not cause relapse.

 You don’t have to go through phenobarbital and alcohol abuse and recovery alone.
-Zinnia Healing is proud to offer a number of addiction treatment programs at our state-of-the-art treatment centers around the country.
-Whether you’re struggling with alcohol use disorder, phenobarbital addiction, or any other type of substance use disorder, our team of compassionate and caring addiction specialists can help you heal.
+Zinnia Health is proud to offer a number of addiction treatment programs at our state-of-the-art treatment centers around the country.
+Our team of compassionate and caring addiction specialists can help you heal.
 Browse our addiction treatment options here or call us at (855) 430-9439.